NexPlayer/iOS-SDK/track-selection.md

 Each stream listed in the array in content information is either an audio stream or a video stream.
 One stream of each type may be selected for presentation to the user.

 There can be multiple tracks associated with each stream, providing different levels of quality.
-The player switches among these strings as necessary to provide the best possibly quality for the available bandwidth.
+The player switches among these strings as necessary to provide the best possible quality for the available bandwidth.
 Convenience function for setting audio and video streams.
 This is a convenience function, and is equivalent to calling *setVideoStream:audioStream:textStream:trackAttributes:* with text Stream specified as nil.